davelens/dotvim.old/README.md

 git clone git@github.com:davelens/dotvim.old.git ~/.dotvim.old
 cd ~/.dotvim.old && ./install.sh && cd -
 ```
-You will get an error related to solarized when you start vim for the first
-time.
-You need to run `:PlugInstall` to grab the missing plugins and then restart vim to get rid of the error.
+Plugins should bootstrap themselves automatically, though you might get an error related to solarized when you start vim for the first time.
+If you do, you need to run `:PlugInstall` to grab the missing plugins.

-I never got around to bootstrapping them.
-So it goes.
+At any rate, you should close and restart vim to load in solarized correctly.

 ## Uninstall
 ```bash